octobercms/docs/4.x/extend/twig-tags.md

 {{ hello_world() }}
 ```

-## Escaping Output
+## Escaped Output

-It is important to note that custom Twig filters and functions are not escaped by default.
-To enable escaping by default pass the last array value as `true` in the definition.
+It is important to note that custom Twig filters and functions are escaped by default.
+To disable escaping by default pass the last array value as `false` in the definition.

 ```php
 public function registerMarkupTags()